Changing columns

-YDB supports adding columns to row and column tables, as well as deleting non-key columns from tables.
+YDB supports adding columns to row and column tables, deleting non-key columns from tables, and changing properties of existing columns.

 ADD COLUMN